How to find hidden cameras in your Airbnb, and anywhere else

 Unfortunately, these aren’t isolated incidents and in response to increasing reports of guests finding hidden cameras in their Airbnb rentals, Airbnb says they are cracking down on hosts who don’t disclose hidden cameras in their property listings.

 Yet just because Airbnb has a policy forbidding hosts from hiding cameras in their property without informing their guests, that’s no guarantee all hosts are complying.
-So if you don’t like the idea that you could possibly be being spied on in the comfort of your Airbnb, is there anything you can do besides taking the host at his word that there are no cameras on the property?
+So if you don’t like the idea that you could possibly be being spied on in the comfort of your Airbnb—or wherever else you’re staying—is there anything you can do besides taking the host at his word that there are no cameras on the property?
 Thankfully, yes.

 Keep an eye out for any odd-looking gadgets